Meet all of the characters from The Nutcracker before you see the holiday favorite

 Clara emerges after the battle with the Mouse King having grown up and travels through the Land of Sweets with the Nutcracker Prince.

-Spanish and Chinese Doll
+Dancing and Warrior Doll

 Mouse King